readthedocs/readthedocs.org/docs/user/builds.rst

 :install:

-   Install :ref:`default common dependencies <build-default-versions>`.
+   Install :doc:`default common dependencies <build-default-versions>`.

    If the project has extra Python requirements, :ref:`config-file/v2:python.install` can be used to specify them.